MISSION AND

-For 39 years, the COSB has been a beacon of classical music in the South Bay.
-A fully professional orchestra, it is the resident classical orchestra of Palos Verdes Performing Arts at the Norris Theatre and the only orchestra in the South Bay offering a full season with nationally and internationally-recognized soloists.
+For 41 years, the COSB has been a beacon of classical music in the South Bay.
+A fully-professional orchestra, it is the resident classical orchestra of Palos Verdes Performing Arts at the Norris Theatre and the only orchestra in the South Bay offering a full season with nationally and internationally recognized soloists.

-Dr. Frances Steiner, the founding music director, is responsible for planning and conducting the season of five performances at the Norris Theatre, as well as for one or two special events at other locations during the course of the year.
-She is widely recognized for her career as a cellist and for conducting several major orchestras.
+Maestro Hector Salazar is responsible for planning and conducting the season of five performances at the Norris Theatre, as well as for one or two special events at other locations during the course of the year.
+He is recognized as a multi-faceted conductor covering a wide range of genres including orchestral, band, musical theatre, opera, and film.

 The COSB has a proud tradition of attracting award-winning guest artists.
 Soloists have included pianists such as Yuja Wang, Rufus Choi, Stephen Lin and Orion Weiss.
-Strings have included cellist Narek Hakhnazaryan, guitarist Pablo Sainz Villegas, harpist Marcia Dickstein and a number of well-known violinists.
+Strings have included cellist Narek Hakhnazaryan, guitarist Pablo Sainz Villegas, harpists Marcia Dickstein and Koni Choi, and a number of well-known violinists.
 The latter have included Susanne Hou, Mayuko Kamio, and Itamar Zorman.
-The COSB has a longstanding relationship with the Los Angeles Philharmonic Orchestra; past and present principal artists who have performed with the COSB include violinists Martin Chalifour and Glenn Dicterow, flutist Denis Bouriakov, oboist Arianna Ghez, clarinetist Michele Zukovsky, hornists Andrew Bain and William Lane, and cellists Peter Stumpf and Ronald Leonard.
+The COSB has a longstanding relationship with the Los Angeles Philharmonic Orchestra; past and present principal artists who have performed with the COSB include violinists Martin Chalifour and Glenn Dicterow, flautist Denis Bouriakov, clarinetist Boris Allakhverdyan, hornists Andrew Bain and William Lane, trumpeter Thomas Hooten, and cellists Peter Stumpf and Ronald Leonard.

 A high regard of the COSB is not limited to its subscribers.
-Critiques of COSB performances emphasizing its high musical standards have been published in the Los Angeles Times, the Daily Breeze and the Palos Verdes Peninsula News, and it is the winner of four awards from the National Endowment for the Arts.
-Grant support has been obtained from such noteworthy funders as the National Endowment for the Arts, the California Arts Council, the Los Angeles Arts Commission, and the Kenneth T. and Eileen L. Norris Foundation.
+Critiques of COSB performances emphasizing its high musical standards have been published in the Los Angeles Times, the Daily Breeze, and the Palos Verdes Peninsula News, and it is the winner of four awards from the National Endowment for the Arts.
+Grant support has been obtained from such noteworthy funders as the Getty Foundation and the Kenneth T. and Eileen L. Norris Foundation.

 FRANCES STEINER made musical history when she became the first woman to conduct a professional orchestra (the Glendale Symphony) from the stage of the Los Angeles Music Center’s Dorothy Chandler Pavilion.
 In addition to the COSB, her guest conducting includes appearances with the Sofia Chamber Orchestra of Nizhny Novgorod (Russia), Bay Area Women’s Philharmonic, Wisconsin Chamber Orchestra, Long Beach Symphony, Oakland Symphony, Maracaibo Symphony and the National Symphony Orchestra of the Dominican Republic.